redpencilio/debug-auth-headers-service/README.md

 # Usage
 There are 2 endpoints

-GET /get-headers:
+##GET /get-headers:

-returns the headers recived by the service in a JSON format
+returns the headers recieved by the service in a JSON format

-POST /send-request:
+##POST /send-request:

-sends headers and query provided in the JSON body of the request and then returns the servers response in the same structure
+sends headers and query provided in the JSON body of the request and then returns the servers response in a similat structure

-sample request:
+###sample request:
 ```
 {
   "query": "SELECT (COUNT (?a) as ?count)\nWHERE{\n  ?a ?b ?c.\n}",